yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 ~ Headless toolbox created by Magento
 ~ Using React, Redux, Apollo Client, GraphQL
-~ Consisting of Venia, Peregrine, UPWARD and Buildpack
+~ Consisting of Venia, Peregrine, UPWARD and Buildpack ~ PWA Studio 7 is out with extensibility
+~ It is ready to build projects with
+~ Or is it?

 ---
-# Current state of PWA Studio
+# Current state of PWA Studio in community
-~ PWA Studio 7 is out with extensibility
+~ Not that many projects have been built on top of PWA Studio ~ Some projects that have been built on top of PWA Studio are only using little code of Venia ~ Best practices still need to arise
 ~ Many people are doubting its success
 ~ Many people are doubting its use
 ~ Many people are doubting whether there